AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.2-Hydrological Extremes.md

 4. The fourth type, **streamflow drought**, considers low river discharges, so this is the type of drought mentioned before.
 Because rain water takes both fast and slow routes towards the surface water network, the dynamics (attenuation and delay) of discharge droughts are between precipitation drought and groundwater drought.
 Streamflow drought is the most important type for aquatic ecosystems, navigation and hydro-power dams.

 >[!Note]
 >Besides lack of precipitation, a change in temperature can also lead to drought.
-When evapotranspiration is higher than normal,. a soil moisture drought may occur while there is no precipitation drought.
+When evapotranspiration is higher than normal, a soil moisture drought may occur while there is no precipitation drought.